Fenugreek Tea: Benefits, Side Effects, And How To Make It

 Image: Shutterstock

 Some rat studies have shown that fenugreek seed extract can inhibit fat accumulation and help reverse high-fat levels (9).
-Another study showed that the intake of this metabolism booster concoction could decrease fat consumption, even in healthy adults (10).
-This way, the seeds could help aid weight loss.
+Another study showed that the intake of this metabolism booster seed in concoction form could lead to reduced fat consumption, even in healthy adults (10).
+This shows the potential of using fenugreek seeds for weight loss.

 Mobola, a YouTuber, shared how fenugreek tea helped her regulate her menstrual cycle and weight loss.
 She said, “I noticed that I lost weight drastically (i).”
 She further said, “My period came earlier like two days to the normal time.”